Another great breakfast at the hotel on the morning of day 3.

 They also had the new X7 Super 35 camera on display with the DJI Inspire 2 drone.
 At $7-8k it was a little beyond my price range though!

 We then headed west along Hennessy Road, named after the Governor of Hong Kong from 1877 to 1882.

 At Bowrington Road Market, named after John Bowring, the Governor of Hong Kong from 1854 to 1859.

 It is purportedly one of the best wet markets in Hong Kong.

 It was great to walk around and take in the interesting sights, bustling sounds and often overwhelming smells!

-After a short walk further west along Hennessy we underground at Wan CHao station and then headed one stop to Admiralty to switch to the South Island Line.
+After a short walk further west along Hennessy we went underground at Wan Chao station and then headed one stop to Admiralty before switching to the South Island Line.
 The line opened in December 2016 and connects the CBD with the south of Hong Kong Island.